 Suicide among LGBTQ+ people is rampant.
-Help spread awareness on this critical topic.
+Help spread awareness on this topic by joining us September 22nd!

 People who identify as LGBTQ+ have higher rates of both suicide attempts and suicidal ideation.
 LGBTQ+ youth, in particular, have seen significant increases in suicide attempts in the recent years, often aligning with the passing of discriminatory laws or policies.
 While LGBTQ+ people share many risk factors and clinical needs with heterosexual or cisgender peers, the development and implementation of preventative care and interventions should also address the additional minority stressors facing this community.

 This webinar will provide an overview of the critical risk and protective factors, considerations for risk assessment, and intervention strategies specific to LGBTQ+ people.